mixpanel/mixpanel-android/README.md

 **Why aren't my events showing up?**

+First make sure your testing device(emulator) has access to the internet.
 To preserve battery life and customer bandwidth, the Mixpanel library doesn't send the events you record immediately.
 Instead, it sends batches to the Mixpanel servers every 60 seconds while your application is running, as well as when the application transitions to the background.
 You can call [flush()](http://mixpanel.github.io/mixpanel-android/com/mixpanel/android/mpmetrics/MixpanelAPI.html#flush--) manually if you want to force a flush at a particular moment for example before your application is completely shutdown.

 If your events are still not showing up after 60 seconds, check if you have opted out of tracking.
 You can also enable Mixpanel debugging and logging, it allows you to see the debug output from the Mixpanel Android library.
 To enable it, you will want to add the following permission within your AndroidManifest.xml inside the `<application>` tag: